-The Faculty of Veterinary Medicine strives to ensure that veterinary doctors receive training that meets the expectations of the veterinary profession in Europe in the areas of animal health, animal welfare and public health, including the care of food safety and the prevention of the spread of infectious diseases.
+The Veterinary Faculty strives to ensure that veterinary doctors receive training that meets the expectations of the veterinary profession in Europe in the areas of animal health, animal welfare and public health, including the care of food safety and the prevention of the spread of infectious diseases.

-The Faculty of Veterinary Medicine is dedicated to, and responsible for, creating new generations of veterinary doctors, who are ready for the challenges ahead.
+The Veterinary Faculty is dedicated to, and responsible for, creating new generations of veterinary doctors, who are ready for the challenges ahead.
 It also strives to develop new methods of disease identification and treatment, and through its extensive services ensures comprehensive animal welfare, animal and human health, safe food and a safe environment.

 - EAEVE accreditation